sboily/kamailio-wazo/README.md

     kamailio -ddDDe

-XiVO configuration
+Wazo configuration
 ------------------

 We need to removed the SIP challenge, so to do this asterisk check if you have a secret to your user.
-On XiVO the daemon xivo-confgend is in charge to generate the asterisk configuration.
+On Wazo the daemon xivo-confgend is in charge to generate the asterisk configuration.

 You need to use my specific driver who removed the secret generation from